justnonamenoname/lt/readme.md

 **Stars**

 Carbon atoms are synthesized in stars.
-If the lifeticle is located in an atom or was in a star for some other reason, and if the star's environment generates qualia for the lifeticle, then we have already had "lives" inside stars with random and unknown levels of qualia.
+If the lt is located in an atom or was in a star for some other reason, and if the star's environment generates qualia for the lt, then we have already had "lives" inside stars with random and unknown levels of qualia.
 A similar question applies to the early universe - the first hundreds of thousands of years before the epoch of recombination, when the universe became transparent to electromagnetic radiation.
-If one fails to preserve their lifeticle, the absorption of Earth by the Sun could result in remaining within the Sun’s structure for billions of years - and it is unknown whether qualia exist there or what their level might be; potentially extremely adverse.
+If one fails to preserve their lt, the absorption of Earth by the Sun could result in remaining within the Sun’s structure for billions of years - and it is unknown whether qualia exist there or what their level might be; potentially extremely adverse.
 This is one of the reasons cryonics is necessary - at least until the nature and level of qualia in the solar environment is properly studied.

 <img src="https://github.com/justnonamenoname/lifeticle/blob/main/images/star.png" width="150">

 **Multiplicity of consciousness**

-The idea of multiple consciousnesses, where many lifeticles exist in the brain and experience the same qualia, requires identical qualia to be generated for several lifeticles.
+The idea of multiple consciousnesses, where many lts exist in the brain and experience the same qualia, requires identical qualia to be generated for several lts.
-This idea is structurally more complex, both in terms of evolution and considering the influence of the lifeticle itself.
+This idea is structurally more complex, both in terms of evolution and considering the influence of the lt itself.
 There are no reasons for such complexity; the idea is evolutionarily improbable.
 In the case of the division of the brain into two parts, if there are actually two consciousnesses, then this means that there are two centers in the brain and two consciousnesses were there before the division.
 If the recipient of the wave function is particles that are part of the wave function, then it is different at different moments, both in the type and in the quantity of qualia, and therefore in the number of participating particles.
-Then some lifeticles would live life only during certain qualia, for example, only when there is a specific pain, which looks self-contradictory.
+Then some lts would live life only during certain qualia, for example, only when there is a specific pain, which looks self-contradictory.
-The variant in which several lifeticles are the recipients is possible, but also redundant and evolutionarily complex.
+The variant in which several lts are the recipients is possible, but also redundant and evolutionarily complex.
-The question is also related to the no-cloning theorem, since one quantum state is inhabited by 2 lifeticles, but the theorem is not necessarily violated if both lifeticles were part of the wave function.
+The question is also related to the no-cloning theorem, since one quantum state is inhabited by 2 lts, but the theorem is not necessarily violated if both lts were part of the wave function.
-If at the moment of collapse a qualia object is created from the wave function, then for two lifeticles 2 qualia objects should be created, which contradicts the no-cloning theorem.
+If at the moment of collapse a qualia object is created from the wave function, then for two lts 2 qualia objects should be created, which contradicts the no-cloning theorem.
-The combination of reverse influence from two lifeticles in one collapse could be conflicting.
+The combination of reverse influence from two lts in one collapse could be conflicting.
-Even if in quantum phenomenal consciousness the recipients are not limited to a single particle, the no-cloning theorem indicates such a possibility by introducing a lifeticle.
+Even if in quantum phenomenal consciousness the recipients are not limited to a single particle, the no-cloning theorem indicates such a possibility by introducing a lt.
-This means that the lifeticle can be determined from quantum laws.
+This means that the lt can be determined from quantum laws.

 **Problem of indivisible structure**

-An image can disappear, which means it is not part of the lifeticle but rather some external functionality.
+An image can disappear, which means it is not part of the lt but rather some external functionality.
-And the lifeticle exerts a reverse influence.
+And the lt exerts a reverse influence.
 Such a particle appears to resemble a structure with its own functionality - otherwise, it wouldn't work, and this creates the problem of indivisible structure.
 This problem also exists in elementary particles: an electron has properties such as momentum (direction and speed), charge, spin, interactions with other particles, etc.
 If an elementary particle had no properties, it would exist without interacting with the world and would not be part of it.